gatling/gatling/src/sphinx/developing_gatling/building_gatling.rst

 * compile the project : ``sbt compile``
 * run the tests : ``sbt test``
-* deploy the artifacts in your local Ivy and Maven repositories : ``sbt publishLocal publishM2``
+* deploy the artifacts in your local Ivy and Maven repositories : ``sbt package publishLocal publishM2``

 Running Gatling
 ===============